Jordan

 Please keep praying for your brothers and sisters in Jordan.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local partners in Jordan to raise prayer and support Christians through training, relief aid and rehabilitation projects.
+Open Doors local partners support the church in Jordan with training, relief and rehabilitation projects.

 please pray